ktrnka/faq-builder/blog_posts/linux_2014osx.md

 /usr/sbin/diskutil eject /dev/diskN
 ```

 The steps above were maybe the 4th attempt.
-On previous attempts, either the USB wasn't listed in the boot menu or else it was listed but booting from it would just hang.
+In previous attempts, either the USB wasn't listed in the boot menu or else it was listed but booting from it would just hang on a black screen.

-Also note that there were some light visual glitches when booted from USB but those issues didn't persist after installing it to disk.

 # Installing wifi drivers (Broadcom BCM4360)
 Ubuntu doesn't come with wifi drivers for the Broadcom BCM4360 chip.
-So I ordered a cheap USB Ethernet adapter and used it to test Ubuntu when booted from USB and then later I used it again to install wifi chip drivers.
+So I ordered a cheap USB Ethernet adapter and used it to test Ubuntu then install wifi chip drivers.

-When installing Ubuntu I made sure to select additional drivers, which I think enabled the restricted package source.
-Some guides say you need to add that explicitly but I didn't need to.
+When installing Ubuntu I made sure to select additional drivers, which I think enabled the restricted package source containing the following drivers.

-Then: `sudo apt install broadcom-sta-dkms` (Guides suggested an older package name that didn't exist anymore `bcmwl-kernel-source`)
+Then: `sudo apt install broadcom-sta-dkms` (Guides suggested an older package name that didn't exist anymore: `bcmwl-kernel-source`)

-Then I rebooted and it just worked!
+Then I rebooted and wifi worked!

 # Installing webcam drivers (Broadcom FaceTime HD / 1570)
-The guides were good about this and it worked smoothly.
-The hardware names I saw were "FaceTime HD webcam" and "Broadcom 1570 PCIe".
+Even though the guides were quite old, they still worked well for the webcam.

 - Double-check the hardware model against the guide you're following.
-In my case `lspci -nn | grep -i 1570`
+In my case `lspci -nn | grep 1570`
 - Install prerequisites: `sudo apt install linux-headers-generic build-essential git curl cpio xz-utils`
 - Install firmware: `git clone https://github.com/patjak/facetimehd-firmware.git && cd facetimehd-firmware && make && sudo make install`
 - Install driver: `git clone https://github.com/patjak/bcwc_pcie.git && cd bcwc_pcie && make && sudo make install && sudo depmod`
-- Load the driver: `sudo modprobe facetimehd` and verify in a one-person video call
+- Load the driver: `sudo modprobe facetimehd` and I verified it in Google Meet in Chrome

 Sources:
 - [link](https://andreafortuna.org/2024/08/24/from-faceless-to-facetime-installing-webcam-drivers-on-a-debian-powered-macbook-air)